ckchng/PECAN/README.md

 - Crater identification (CID) is essential for crater-based navigation in planetary missions, aiming to match observed craters to a known catalogue.
 - Existing CID methods use descriptors that often struggle with noise and rapidly growing indices as catalogue size increases.
 - PECAN is a descriptorless technique that iteratively solves the perspective cone alignment problem.
+See Figure 1 for a comparison between existing CID methods and PECAN.
 - Notably, PECAN's onboard catalogue scales linearly with the mission catalogue.
 - PECAN is more accurate in noisy conditions and scales efficiently with linear time and space complexities, making it a robust solution for future planetary exploration.

 <div align="center">
     <img src="images/existing_CID_vs_PECAN.png" alt="Description of the image" width="800"/>
-    <p><em>Figure 1: Existing CID pipeline vs PECAN.
-PECAN operates directly on the mission catalogue.</em></p>
+    <p><em>Figure 1: Existing CID pipeline vs PECAN. </em></p>
 </div>

 <div align="center">
     <img src="images/pecan_cid_concept.png" alt="Description of the image" width="400"/>
+    <p><em>Figure 2: The concept of PECAN.
+It seeks the optimal camera position (t*) that best aligns the observed craters to the crater catalogue in the Moon's coordinates systems (MCS).</em></p>
 </div>

 ## Installation